komejo/d8-theming-guide/README.md

 ## The themes directory

 All right.
 Now is the time to get really excited.
-We're about to create a Drupal 8 theme.
+We're about to create a Drupal 8 theme!
 The question that raises is: where should this theme be located, where should I put the files?

-> If you're familiar with Drupal 7 theming, the first place for you to look at would be `drupal/sites/all/themes/{custom/}` (this was the place where all your custom themes lived in Drupal 7).
+> If you're familiar with Drupal 7 theming, the first place for you to look at would be `drupal/sites/all/themes/{custom/}` (the place where all your custom themes lived in Drupal 7).

 In Drupal 8, this location has changed.
-Custom and contrib themes now live in `drupal/themes/{custom}`.
-Also notice how custom and contrib modules now live inside `drupal/modules` (insted of drupal/sites/all/modules/).
+Custom and contrib themes now live in `drupal/themes`.
+Also notice that (custom and contrib) modules now live inside `drupal/modules` (insted of drupal/sites/all/modules/).

 > Did you notice {*custom*}?
 It's always a good practice to separate the contrib themes (the one's you've been downloading from d.o) and the ones you've written yourself.
 This can simply be done by creating two folders inside the `themes` directory:

 > `contrib`: for contrib themes
 > `custom`: for custom themes

+### Create your custom theme directory

+Let's create an `example` directory inside `themes/custom`, resulting in `themes/custom/example`.
+Inside this direcoty, all the code for our custom theme will live.

 ## Creating an info file

 ### A simple .info.yml file

-Again, if you're familiar with Drupal 7 theming, you're first idea might be to start with creating an `.info` file.
+Again, if you're familiar with Drupal 7 theming, your first idea might be to start with creating an `.info` file.
 In Drupal 8, `.info` files are replaced by `.info.yml` files ([read the change record](https://www.drupal.org/node/1935708)).
 These files are parsed using the Symphony YAML Component.
-This change also applies for modules and profiles.
+This change also applies for modules and installation profiles.
 They both require a `.info.yml` now, instead of the old `.info` file.
+Once you've created the file, it's time to add the write the first line of code.

 	name: Example Theme

 Fairly simple.
 This is the name of your theme.
-It's the name that also appears on the *Appearance* page, where you can activate the name.
+It's the name that also appears on the *Appearance* page, where you can activate your theme.

 	description: 'An example D8 theme.'

-A theme description, also displayed on the *Appearance* page.
+A theme description.
+This description is also displayed on the *Appearance* page.

 	package: Custom